 Aside from Shibuya 109, you can also find several other departments stores, boutiques, 100 Yen discount shops, and independent stores scattered all over Shibuya’s labyrinth of shopping streets and alleyways.
 Your main access point is most likely Center Gai at the base of Tsutaya Building – the one with a Starbucks Café overlooking the intersection.
 From there, just follow your curiosity and turn as you like.

-Easily, you can spot familiar international brands like Forever 21 and H&M, and local favorites like ABC Mart.
-The inner roads showcase smaller shops while the main thoroughfares house bigger malls like Seibu Shibuya and Parco.
+You can easily spot familiar international brands like GAP and H&M, and local favorites like ABC Mart.
+The inner roads showcase smaller shops while the main thoroughfares house bigger malls like Seibu Shibuya Department Store and Parco.

 Parco Shibuya: http://www.parco.co.jp/customer/shibuya/part-3.php

 Jinnan area is in the northern part of Shibiya, close to Yoyogi Park.
 It is approximately 10 mins walk from Shibuya Station.
 Because it has a distance from the station, the district is quieter compared to the area around Shibuya Crossings.
 The area offers many unique local shops, cafes, etc., and you will be able to find the latest fashion trends in Japan.

 Taking a break from fashion, spend some time getting lost in Tokyu Hands’ flagship store located along Inokashira Street.
 For those not familiar with it, Tokyu Hands is an amazing one stop shop for hobbies, home improvement, and lifestyle products.
 There are a lot of unique items here – from functional ones that you thought never existed but now desperately need to quirky must-haves just for the sake of.
 Tokyu Hands have branches all over Japan, but since Shibuya is the first and largest store, it is supposed to be the best.
 You can also stop by at the café if you need to take a breather from all that walking and shopping around Shibuya.